benjamin-githubprofile/vccGen/README.md

    - Generate the requested number of virtual cards
    - Save card details to `cap_genned.txt`

-3. During the process:
-   - You will need to manually complete the verification when prompted
-   - Follow the on-screen instructions for any required manual actions
-   - Card details will be automatically saved in CSV format (number,month,year,cvv)

-## Output
+4. For Relay:
+   - Choose your action:
+     1. Create virtual cards
+     2. Delete cards
+   - For card creation:
+     - First-time use will enter "Action Collection Mode" where you'll teach the automation by demonstrating the clicks
+     - Subsequent runs can use saved actions

-Generated card details are saved to `cap_genned.txt` in the following format:
+     - Generated card details are saved to `relay_genned.txt`
+   - For card deletion:
+     - Similar to creation, first record the deletion process
+     - Automation will repeat the recorded actions for the specified number of cards

+## Output Files

+- Capital One cards: `cap_genned.txt`
+- Relay cards: `relay_genned.txt`

 ## Features

+### Capital One
-- Automated login to Capital One
+- Automated login
 - Multi-card generation support
 - Automated navigation through verification process
 - Card details extraction and storage
-- Environment variable configuration for secure credential management
+- Environment variable configuration

+### Relay
+- Support for both card creation and deletion
+- Action recording system for teaching the automation
+- Reusable saved actions for repeated tasks
+- Customizable delays between actions
+- Browser positioning guide
+- Double-click activation system
+- Error recovery mechanisms

+## Technical Details

+### Relay Automation
+- Uses pyautogui for screen interaction
+- OpenCV and PIL for image processing
+- OCR capabilities for card detail extraction
+- JSON-based action storage
+- Supports random text generation
+- Custom delay configuration per action

 ## Note

 This tool is for educational purposes only.
-Please ensure you comply with Capital One's terms of service and policies.
+Please ensure you comply with both Capital One's and Relay's terms of service and policies.

+## Requirements

+- Python 3.x
+- Playwright
+- PyAutoGUI
+- OpenCV
+- Pillow
+- Pytesseract
+- Required environment variables in `.env` file